-The SON requires laboratory testing and immunization in keeping with University System of Georgia policies and the requirements of host clinical agencies.
-The immunization may be attained at University Health Services or through a local health department or personal physician.
+In keeping with University System of Georgia policies and requirements, the University requires vaccines and laboratory testing for immunization prior to enrollment in the RN COMPLETION program.
+These requirements may be obtained at University Health Services or through a local health department or personal physician.